Non-Semisimple TQFT's and BPS $q$-Series: Preliminaries

-When $\mathbb{L} = \mathbb{T}$, there are infinitely many different topological sectors labeled by monopole numbers $b_i'' \in \Lambda_{\text{cochar}} = \text{Hom} (U(1), \mathbb{T})$ or, more precisely, by spin$^c$ structures.
-In order to keep track of dependence on $b$, one can introduce a topological term $\exp (2\pi i \eta b)$ in the action of 4d gauge theory.
-Then, using Pontryagin duality, \be x = e^{2\pi i \eta} \in \text{Hom} \left( H_1 (M) , \mathbb{T} \right) \ee can be identified with the variable by the same name in $F_K (x,q)$ and in the integrand of $\hat Z$-invariants.
+can be identified with the variable by the same name in $F_K (x,q)$ and in the integrand of $\hat Z$-invariants.
 To summarize, on a closed 3-manifold with $b_1 > 0$ the boundary condition $\CB_b$ breaks the gauge group $G$ to $\mathbb{L} = \mathbb{T}$ and creates a ``flux'' $b$.
-When this flux is non-torsion, the solutions to Kapustin-Witten PDE's on $M \times \R_+$ can not approach a constant field configuration at $y = + \infty$.
+When this flux is non-torsion, the solutions to Kapustin--Witten PDE's on $M \times \R_+$ can not approach a constant field configuration at $y = + \infty$.
 At best one can require solutions to approach a field configuration periodic in the $y$-direction, which leads us to conclude that the anomaly in question is controlled by the moduli space of solutions on $M \times S^1$ with gauge group $\mathbb{L}$.
 Below we give another interpretation of this claim from the perspective of 3d-3d correspondence.

-From the point of view of 3d $\CN=2$ theory $T[M]$, the boundary condition $\CB_b$ labels the background momentum / charge sectors of the 2d boundary theory, {\it cf.} \cite{Dedushenko:2017tdw}.
+From the point of view of 3d $\CN=2$ theory $T[M]$, the boundary condition $\CB_b$ labels the background momentum / charge sectors of the 2d boundary theory, cf.~\cite{Dedushenko:2017tdw}.
 In the partition function on $D^2 \times_q S^1$, the parameter $q$ keeps track of the spin with respect to the rotation symmetry of $D^2$.
 It is defined up to spins of BPS states in 2d boundary theory or, equivalently, 3d theory $T[M, \mathbb{T}]$ on a slab $T^2 \times I$ with boundary conditions $\CB_b$ on both sides.
-This theory is a close cousin of $T[M \times S^1, \mathbb{T}]$ in the background of spin$^c$ structure $b$ on $M$.
+This theory is a~close cousin of $T\big[M \times S^1, \mathbb{T}\big]$ in the background of spin$^c$ structure $b$ on $M$.
 Indeed, both theories exhibit a qualitative change in behavior depending on whether $b_1 = 0$ or $b_1 > 0$.
-In the latter case the BPS states come in towers infinite in both direction, with spins in each tower being multiples of $b''$, which leads again to the ambiguity (\ref{H1-splitting-equivalence}).
+In the latter case, the BPS states come in towers infinite in both direction, with spins in each tower being multiples of $b''$, which leads again to the ambiguity~\eqref{H1-splitting-equivalence}.

 Similarly, from the curve counting perspective on $T^* M$, when $b_1 > 0$ in addition to open BPS states one also has a non-trivial ``closed sector.''